Located in southern Washington, Long Beach is a beach town with a unique appeal on the Washington coast.

 As such, there is no surprise that thousands flock to this quaint little beach town every year.

-If you are planning a trip to Long Beach, too, here are the 20 things to do in the town.
+If you are planning a trip to Long Beach, too, here are the 25 best things to do in town.

 Play a Game of Pickleball